Abilene, Texas: Primary education

-Abilene has two school districts within the city limits: Abilene Independent School District (AISD) and Wylie Independent School District (WISD).
+As of 2020, within Taylor County, most of Abilene is in the Abilene Independent School District (AISD), while portions extend into Wylie Independent School District (WISD), Eula Independent School District and Merkel Independent School District.
+Within Jones County, most of Abilene is in AISD, while portions extend into Clyde Consolidated Independent School District and Hawley Independent School District.

 High schools include Abilene High School and Cooper High School of AISD, and Wylie High School of WISD.

 Colleges and universities

 Abilene is home to six colleges, three of which are religiously affiliated.
 Hardin–Simmons University is the oldest, founded in 1891.
 Abilene Christian University is the largest with 2012 undergraduate enrollment at 4,371.

-Health care
+The Texas Legislature designated Taylor County as being in the Cisco Junior College District, while it designated Jones County as being in the Western Texas College District.

+Healthcare

 Hendrick Medical Center includes two large hospital campuses on the north and south sides of Abilene, and is one of the city's largest employers.
 It is one of seven healthcare institutions affiliated with the Baptist General Convention of Texas.

 The Presbyterian Medical Care Mission was founded in 1983 as a medical and dental clinic.
 Its services are focused to low-income individuals and families without insurance.

 Culture

 The cultural aspects of Abilene revolve around a mix of the local college and university campuses, the agriculture community of the surrounding area, and a growing nightlife scene in the downtown area.
 Abilene is also home to the restored Paramount Theatre, the Abilene Philharmonic Orchestra, the Grace Museum, the Center for Contemporary Arts, the National Center for Children's Illustrated Literature, The Abilene Zoo, Frontier Texas!, the 12th Armored Division Museum, the Taylor County Expo Center, the Abilene Convention Center, six libraries (three private, three public), 26 public parks, six television stations, a daily newspaper, and several radio stations, including one NPR station (89.5 KACU).